THOMAS HARTLEY CROMEK, A.N.W.S. (1809-1873)

 Private collection, Cornwall

 Thomas Hartley Cromek was born in London, the only son of the illustrator Robert Hartley Cromek.
 His father died very early in Thomas’ childhood and so his mother took him to live with his grandfather in Wakefield.
 Here he attended several schools before beginning his artistic training first with the Wakefield portraitist, James Hunter, and secondly with the landscape artist, Joseph Rhodes.
 Hunter encouraged Cromek’s nascent interest in drawing while Rhodes developed his appreciation for topography, though Rhodes worked primarily in oils.

 Much of what is known of Thomas Hartley Cromek’s life and career is based on a journal he wrote, entitled Reminiscences at Home and Abroad, 1812-1855, which only came to light in the latter half of the 20th century.
-(The manuscript remains unpublished, and is today in the possession of one of the artist’s descendants).
-Today he is better-appreciated as one of the more singular and gifted British watercolourists to make European views their specialty.
+(The manuscript remains unpublished and is today in the possession of one of the artist’s descendants).
+Today he is better appreciated as one of the more singular and accomplished British watercolourists to make European views their specialty.